MomsFriendlyDevCo/Momsronomicon/devstack-node.md

 **Install some commonly used global NPM packages**

-The following global NPM packages are recommend but you will find your own prefered combination of tools over time.
+The following global NPM packages are recommend but you will find your own preferred combination of tools over time.

 	sudo npm install -g gulp pm2